Cyclenerd/cloud-tools-container/README.md

   * `amd64` : Intel or AMD 64-Bit CPU (x86-64)
   * `arm64` : Arm-based 64-Bit CPU (i.e. Apple silicon, AWS Graviton, Ampere Altra)

+> This project uses [GitHub Actions](https://github.com/Cyclenerd/cloud-tools-container/actions) for automated builds and deployments.
+> The image is regularly rebuilt on the 15th of each month.

 ## Software

 This [Docker container image](https://hub.docker.com/r/cyclenerd/cloud-tools-container) is based on the **Ubuntu 23.10** release (`ubuntu:mantic`).